chetnacreate/chetnacreate/README.md

 ### Hi there, I'm Chetna - aka [chetnacreate]👋

-## I'm a Associate at Morgan Stanley
+## I'm a Software Developer with 3 years of Experience in Morgan Stanley
 ## I'm a Daughter, Developer, and Bloger!!

 - 🔭 I just started my first Blog: [Your Bestiee][https://yourbestiee.blogspot.com/]!